All Episodes

 Leonore Blitz has helped raise about a quarter of a million dollars for Clinton Senate races, and she signed up early to help the new presidential campaign.

-But in recent weeks, the Manhattan marketing consultant, that would be Leonore Blitz, has secretly attended finance meetings and fundraisers for Obama.
+But in recent weeks, the Manhattan marketing consultant, that would be Leonor Blitz, has secretly attended finance meetings and fundraisers for Obama.

-Clinton operatives have warned donors not to contribute to other campaigns, and they put a price on disloyalty.
+Clinton operatives have warned donors not to contribute to other campaigns, and they've put a price on disloyalty.

-But now Leonore Blitz is coming out of the shadows, ready to test the rules.
+But now Leonor Blitz is coming out of the shadows, ready to test the rules.

-I've been a lifelong advocate of women and minorities participating and running for office.
+I've been a lifelong advocate of women and minorities participating in running for office.

 Therefore, I'm supporting both Clinton and Obama.

-The Clinton campaign denies that it's strong armed anybody saying the warnings were made in jest.
+The Clinton campaign denies that it strong-armed anybody, saying the warnings were made in jest.

 When's the last time you laughed when a Clinton said anything?

-I mean, laughing with them uproariously and in the jocular fashion.
+I mean, laughing with them uproariously and in a jocular fashion.

 Who was it that said this?

-It was either Howard Wolfson or the I think it was Howard Wolf.
+It was either Howard Wolfson or the, I think it was Howard Wolfson.

-Terry McCallough said, if you don't give now, we're gonna get screwed later.
+Terry McAuliffe said, you don't give now, you're going to get screwed later.

-Uh and you know, by the way, um this is one of the drive-by's favorite words, and they use it generally to describe conservatives.
+And, you know, by the way, this is one of the drive-by's favorite words, and they use it generally to describe conservatives.

-Um but now they're asking what happened to the Clinton juggernaut.
+But now they're asking, what happened to the Clinton juggernaut?

-Uh people are openly defying them, like Leonore Blitz here.
+People are openly defying them, like Leonor Blitz here.

 Fascinating little story.